chiselstrike/chiselstrike/docusaurus/docs/Intro/first.md

 Model defined: BlogComment
 ```

 Now you are able to store `BlogComment` objects!
-However, we still need to surface those entities in our web-services API.
+However, we still need to surface those entities through a web-services API endpoint.
 That comes next!

 ## Our First Endpoint

 We're big fans of [REST](https://en.wikipedia.org/wiki/Representational_state_transfer), but don't strictly require it in ChiselStrike.

-If you're not familiar, REST is a set of practices that describes how an endpoint can handle various HTTP verbs
+If you're not familiar, REST is a set of practices that describes how a URL endpoint can handle various HTTP verbs
 to provide ways to manipulate a collection of entities: create, read,
 update, and delete ([CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)).